markmac99/rms_mqtt/README.md

 python -c "from sendToMQTT import sendToMqtt;sendToMqtt(statid='UK1234')"
 ```

-### CPU temperature and diskspace
+### CPU temperature, diskspace and memory usage
-`sendOtherData` can be used to publish CPU temperature and free diskspace on the disk holding `RMS_data`.
+`sendOtherData` can be used to publish CPU temperature, memory and swap usage and free diskspace on the disk holding `RMS_data`.

-The function currently doesn't support Windows, because CPU temp is not easy to obtain on Windows without
+CPU  temp is not easy to obtain on Windows without
 administrator permissions (Ask Microsoft....).
 Hence for Windows this function will publish a value of zero for CPU temp.
-If you have the CPU temp from some other source you can feed it into the function as shown below.

 Note that the data are published to a topic `meteorcams/{camid}/` where camid is the the first station listed in the config file.